SUrvival Control Chart EStimation Software in R: the success package: The R package success

 Then we estimate a Cox proportional hazards model to use for risk-adjustment in the continuous time BK- and CGR-CUSUM, using the same baseline data.
-For this we use the function \code{Surv()} and \code{coxph()} from the package \pkg{survival} \citep{survivalR}.
+For this we use the functions \texttt{Surv} and \texttt{coxph} from the package \CRANpkg{survival} (Terry M. Therneau and Patricia M. Grambsch 2000).